webqit/oohtml/README.md

 Implementation Notes
 </summary>

-Here are the performance-specific notes for this polyfill:
+Here are some performance-specific notes for this polyfill:

 + By default, the Contract Functions compiler (43.15KB min+gzipped | 157KB min) is excluded from the polyfill build and fetched separately on demand - on the first encounter with a Contract Script.
 This is loaded into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and all compilations are able to happen off the main thread!
 This ensures near-zero cost to your application loading and runtime performance!